ORE93/Module-12-Challenge/README.md

 For both cases, you’ll get the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.

+You can find my analysis under the Analysis-Report markdown file included in the repository.

 ## Technologies
 Jupyter Notebook for the coding.
 Pandas for the DataFrames.